konflux-ci/renovate-log-analyzer/README.md

 # Renovate Log Analyzer

-A Go-based service for analyzing [Renovate](https://github.com/renovatebot/renovate) logs and reporting issues to [Kite API](https://github.com/konflux-ci/kite).
+A Go-based tool for analyzing [Renovate](https://github.com/renovatebot/renovate) logs and reporting issues to [Kite API](https://github.com/konflux-ci/kite).
 Part of the [MintMaker](https://github.com/konflux-ci/mintmaker) ecosystem.

 ## Overview

-This service runs as the final step of Tekton pipelines created by the [MintMaker controller](https://github.com/konflux-ci/mintmaker).
+This tool runs as the final step of Tekton pipelines created by the [MintMaker controller](https://github.com/konflux-ci/mintmaker).
 It analyzes Renovate JSON logs, extracts and categorizes issues, and reports them to Kite API for display in the Konflux UI Issues dashboard.

 ### Key Features